The Cornell Asia Pacific Student Union’s (from here on out referred to as CAPSU) mission will be

-to provide support and information to the Asian, Pacific Islander, Asian American and Asian interest community at Cornell University,
+to provide support and information to the Asian, Asian American, and Asian interest community at Cornell University,

 to increase inter-group dialog among said community,

 and to provide an environment in which all are free to express their mind on issues affecting said community.

 The relationship between the CAPSU organization and its constituent member organizations shall be